akbaryahya/PokeWP/README.md

 Features
 -------------
  - Auto Farming Pokestops/Pokemon.
- - Transfer/Evolve Pokemons with auto stop and dont transfer favorit.
+ - Auto transfer/evolve Pokemons with auto stop and dont transfer favorit.
  - Simple GUI
  - Incubate Eggs
- - Pokemon Gui with stats.
+ - Pokemon GUI with stats.
  - Livemap with Pokestop/gym/pokemon information on it. (by you and DBPoke)
  - Navigation Logic
  - Random Throws (Curved, nice..)